ewencai/GIFtoolsCookbook/content/recipes/inv/modelSpace.rst

 - Run ``code`` (or Run |rarr| weights, sensitivity, inversion)
 - Load results (to import predicted data and recovered models)

-Depending on the code, some other options might be included in the menu, such as "Set version" for gravity.
+Depending on the code, some other options might be included in the menu, such as "Set version" for magnetic.

 .. figure:: ../../../images/createInversion/step3.png
         :figwidth: 75%